psygreg/linux-troubleshooting/davinci-resolve.md

 # For issues related to the video editing software DaVinci Resolve on Linux.
+## Hardware compatibility
+While BMD advises to stick to Nvidia GPUs, truth is Resolve works just fine with AMD too.
+Stay away from Intel for now though, their new graphics cards are buggy with Resolve even on Windows.
 ## For Debian-based systems
 It is strongly advised to use the [MakeResolveDeb](https://www.danieltufvesson.com/makeresolvedeb) that will convert the installer into a .deb package for ease of installation and management.
 ## For Arch-based systems